MumenJarrah/CloudLabs/lab7.md

 VPN (the most common type), which is built on top of the transport layer.
 We will build a very simple VPN from the scratch, and use the process to illustrate how each piece of the VPN technology works.
 A real VPN program has two essential pieces, tunneling and encryption.
 This lab only focuses on the tunneling part, helping students understand the tunneling technology, so the tunnel in this lab is not encrypted.
-There is another more comprehensive VPN lab that includes the encryption part.
 The lab covers the following topics:

 - Virtual Private Network
 - The TUN/TAP virtual interface